Google Rating

 Conclusion

 Most people show dentist anxiety to varying extents.
-However, you should not allow the fear to affect your oral health significantly.
-By following smart strategies, you can overcome dental fear and ensure optimal health for your teeth and gums throughout your life.
+However, it would help if you did not allow the fear to affect your oral health significantly.
+By following smart strategies, you can overcome dental anxiety and ensure optimal health for your teeth and gums.

 • AHM